SoftwareBrothers/adminjs-dev/docs-src/tutorials/00-installation-instructions.md

 const router = AdminBroExpress.buildRouter(adminBro)
 ```

-Use the router in expres.js app
+Use this router in expres.js `app`

 ```javascript
 app.use(adminBro.options.rootPath, router)
 app.listen(8080, () => console.log('AdminBro is under localhost:8080/admin'))
 ```

 To see how to add authentication or other modifications - visit the {@link module:admin-bro-expressjs Express Plugin} documentation.

-## Hapi
+### Hapi

-Installation
+If you use [Hapi framework](https://hapijs.com/) instead of express - follow this installation instructions:

 ```bash
 npm install admin-bro-hapijs boom inert